Connect with us

 Thanks to their ability to take detailed images that cannot be captured using traditional site surveying equipment, drones enable planners to accurately identify potential issues while allowing for better deployment of machinery once construction begins.

-According to DroneDeploy, a San Francisco start-up that builds cloud software platform for commercial drones, construction recently saw a 239% annual increase in the application of drones, while surveying and real estate have doubled their intake of the technology.
+According to DroneDeploy, a San Francisco start-up that builds cloud software platforms for commercial drones, construction recently saw a 239% annual increase in the application of drones, while surveying and real estate have doubled their intake of the technology.

 “Drones have become the go-to tool for construction firms to track, map, survey, inspect, and manage worksites more efficiently and safely,” says Dan Burton, founder of DroneBase, a drone pilot network that supports construction enterprises.